TechLabCommunity/AFArray/README.md

 Simple Array Structure for Arduino Framework with template.

-**Version 0.2**
+**Version 0.2.1**

 ## Road To Version 0.3

-In next version, AFArray will manage memory in most efficient way, more cast.
+In next version, AFArray will manage memory in most efficient way, more cast and sortable AFArray.

 ## Compatibility